thriveweb/davis-legal/content/pages/about.md

   buttonLink: /contact/
   buttonText: contact robert
   content: >-
-    Robert's costs vary depending on the the amount of work required.
+    Rob's costs vary depending on the the amount of work required.
 Cost estimates can be supplied once a brief is received.
 In appropriate cases Robert is willing to work on a deferred payment or conditional basis.
     Further details are available upon request.